Existence of group nonexpansive retractions and ergodic theorems in topological groups

 The first nonlinear ergodic theorem for nonexpansive mappings in a Hilbert space was established by Baillon \cite{bia}: Let $C$ be a nonempty closed convex subset of a Hilbert space $H$ and let $T$ be a nonexpansive mapping of $C$ into itself.
 If the set $\text{Fix}(T)$ of fixed points of $T$ is nonempty, then for each $x \in C$, the Cesaro means $ S_{n}x=\frac{1}{n}\sum_{k=1}^{n}T^{k}x $ converge weakly to some $y \in \text{Fix}(T)$.
 In Baillon's theorem, putting $y = Px$ for each $x \in C$, $P$ is a nonexpansive retraction of $C$ onto $\text{Fix}(T)$ such that $PT^{n} = T ^{n} P = P$ for all positive integers $n$ and $Px \in \overline{co}\{T ^{n}x: n = 1, 2, . . .\}$ for each $x \in C$.
 Takahashi \cite{tak1} proved the existence of such retractions, “ergodic retractions”, for non-commutative semigroups of nonexpansive mappings in a Hilbert space: If $S$ is an amenable semigroup, $C$ is a closed, convex subset of a Hilbert space $H$ and $\sc= \{T_{s}: s \in S\}$ is a nonexpansive semigroup on $C$ such that $\text{Fix}(\sc)\neq \emptyset$, then there exists a nonexpansive retraction $P$ from $C$ onto $\text{Fix}(\sc)$ such that $PT_{t} = T _{t} P = P$ for each $t \in S$ and $Px \in \overline{co}\,\{T_{t}x:t\in S\}$ for each $x \in C$.
 These results were extended to uniformly convex Banach spaces for commutative semigroups in \cite{hi} and for non-commutative amenable semigroups in \cite{lst, lnt} and recently for a family of $Q$-nonexpansive mappings in locally convex spaces in \cite{soori}.
 For other results we refer the reader to \cite{said2012, said11, said, said33}.

 In this paper, first we define group nonexpansive mappings.
 Then we establish some ergodic retractions for topological groups, based on the definition.
-Indeed we find a family of desired retractions by removing the important condition "convexity" in the above mentioned theorems, in the topological groups.
+Also we present a family of desired retractions by removing "convexity" in the above mentioned theorems in the topological group setting.